2 Theories

 2.2.2 A holistic viewpoint on theory testing

 The key issue that leads us to reject strict falsificationism is the observation that no individual hypothesis (a part of a theory) can be falsified independently.
-Instead, a large series of what are called auxiliary assumptions (or auxilliary hypotheses) are usually necessary to link an observation to a theory (Lakatos 1976).
+Instead, a large series of what are called auxiliary assumptions (or auxiliary hypotheses) are usually necessary to link an observation to a theory (Lakatos 1976).
 For example, if giving some individual person money didn’t change their happiness, we wouldn’t immediately throw out our theory that money causes happiness.
 Instead, the fault might be in any one of our auxiliary assumptions, like our measurement of happiness, or our choice of how much money to give or when to give it.
 The idea that individual parts of a theory can’t be falsified independently is sometimes called holism.

 One consequence of holism is that the relationship between data and theory isn’t always straightforward.
 An unexpected observation may not cause us to give up on a main hypothesis in our theory—but it will often cause us to question our auxiliary assumptions instead (e.g., how we operationalize our constructs).
 Thus, before abandoning our theory of money causing happiness, we might want to try several happiness questionnaires.